AndromedaTechnology/shopify-syncer-luceed/readme.md

 - Na Webshopu navodimo samo MPC cijene (ne VPC)

+## Shopify Requirements

+- Required: E-mail on checkout (email needs to be part of every ShopifyOrder)

 ## Technology of the system

 Easy to extend, Progressive and Scalable API boilerplate to power your startup.